Pennsieve/pennsieve-discover-app/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

 ## Deployment
 The **Pennsieve Discover** app is hosted on [Heroku](https://heroku.com/).
-Specifics on how the application is deployed can be found by logging into Heroku, clicking on *Depoy* tab and viewing the *Deployment method* section.
+Specifics on how the application is deployed can be found by logging into Heroku, clicking on *Deploy* tab, and then viewing the *Deployment method* section.

 ### Non-production
 TBD